eliotstock/host/STAKING.md

             1. `curl http://192.168.20.41:8545/health`
             1. Or if you have a GUI and browser: http://192.168.20.41:8545/healthchecks-ui
         1. Port `8551` is also open for JSON RPC.
-    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret`
+    1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet --debug-level warn bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret`
         1. Note that `localhost` is correct here, even though the EL client used `192.168.20.41`
+        1. Omit `--debug-level warn` initially to see that all is well.
     1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet vc`
 1. To stop staking:
     1. `lighthouse account validator exit`